310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% endbubble %}

 {% bubble Chiaki %}
 Heh!
-We’re collecting food for Peachy and Thunder!
+We’re collecting food for Momocchi and Thunder!
 {% endbubble %}

 {% bubble Madara %}
-Peachy and Thunder…?
+Momocchi and Thunder…?
 Those sound like names for an Iga ninja…?
 {% endbubble %}

 {% bubble Shinobu %}
 That’s right!
 How incredible, Mikejima-dono!
-Yes, Peachy and Thunder are the names of my frogs~♪
+Yes, Momocchi and Thunder are the names of my frogs~♪
 {% endbubble %}

 {% bubble Madara %}